Appeared in Spring 2002, Vol. XXVII, No. 1

 did you rise to the crisis?
 Not a word,

 you and your birds, your gods-nothing.
-No, but Icame by, Oedipus the ignorant,
+No, but I

 I stopped the Sphinx!
-With no help fromthe birds, the flight
+With no help from

 of my own intelligence hit the mark.9The riddle of the Sphinx tests, if you will, the problem-solving capacity of Oedipus.
 This same problem-solving capacity, however, becomes a virtual liability when Oedipus relies on it alone.
 He rashly outlines a strategy for addressing the Theban crisis, and lamentable consequences follow.
 But they follow in good measure because Oedipus lacks that ultimate delphic virtue: self-knowledge- a kind of knowledge that is less discursive,and more reflective.
 Oedipus knows a great deal, but understands very little.
 In large part, his anagnorisis, or recognition, is not just the data of his origins falling into place.
 It is the sudden understanding of himself-his parents, yes, but also his folly, presumption, and impiety, and his unseverable link to matters beyond his manipulation.